stcline/LHS_Engineering_Curriculum/visitor_station/Current_week/PLTW-Design & Development - 10-10-2024.md

 ## Friday: Alternative Energy Car - Batteries

+- **Objective**: Evaluate the effectiveness of batteries as an alternative energy source for vehicles (Bloom's Level: Evaluate)
 - **Warm-up**: Discuss the role of batteries in modern electric vehicles and their environmental impact.
 - **Instruction**:
   - *Lecture*: Overview of battery technology used in vehicles.